Asian Cuisine Recipe Collection

 This classic Cantonese stir-fry traditionally uses cashews that are deep fried.
 A healthier approach is to oven roast the nuts which brings out more flavor of the cashews.
 Young ginger is available mostly in the spring and summer and is more tender and milder in flavor than the regular ginger that is found year round.
 Young ginger is pale yellow and does not require peeling and has pink-tipped shoots.
 If you find young ginger, reduce the amount by half.

-Soybeans have become so popular the past few years as they are a great source of protein, fiber, iron, vitamin B and other essentials.
-I particularly like the addition of soy beans to this simple fried rice recipe as it gives great texture and color!
+Soybeans are a great source of protein, fiber, iron, B vitamins and other essential nutrients.
+Adding soy beans to this simple fried rice recipe gives great texture and color!

 Chili garlic sauce is a common ingredient in Chinese markets.
 It has the consistency of a thick puree and gives intense heat and flavour to any dish especially cooked with additional fresh garlic and ginger.
 This classic Szechwan dish is delicious served hot, at room temperature or chilled, hot and spicy with the sweetness from the pork.
 Chinese or Asian eggplant is slender and sweeter and less bitter than the traditional globe shaped Western variety.